ngyuki/gollum-server/README.md

-# Hosting of Golum in Phusion Passenger
+# Hosting of Golum on CentOS 6

 Clone `ngyuki/gollum-server`